Skip to main content Skip to footer

 Effective cross-functional leadership involves:

-• Building consensus: among stakeholders with different priorities.
+• Building consensus: Among stakeholders with different priorities.

-• Resolving conflicts: between departments with competing objectives.
+• Resolving conflicts: Between departments with competing objectives.

-• Creating shared accountability: for collective outcomes.
+• Creating shared accountability: For collective outcomes.

 Creative problem-solving under pressure